MatthewSabia1/SubPirate-Pro/docs/bug_review.md

 4. If you discover that an issue is a duplicate or invalid, mark it as completed and note the reason.
 5. If an issue requires additional context or is more complex than initially described, add notes but keep the item unchecked until fully resolved.
 6. If a bug takes a long multi step process to fix and needs many steps to fix, create a sublist to doccument the progress under the item in the same checklist style as the rest of the doc.
+7. Do not check off an item as complete/fixed until you have double checked your work at least once to be sure.
 -->

 # SubPirate Codebase Bug Review